Home (Battlestar Galactica): Film homages

 Starbuck playing with her Pyramid ball is an homage to Steve McQueen's character in The Great Escape.
 The shot of Six sitting naked on a backward chair is an homage to Scandal.
 The scene in which the Galactica crew applauds Roslin is an homage to Brubaker.

 Astronomy

-The constellations Roslin identifies in the Tomb correspond to the real-life Zodiacal constellations.
+The constellations Roslin identifies in the Tomb correspond to the real Zodiacal constellations.
 Moore and Eick concede that all twelve of these constellations cannot be viewed simultaneously in the night sky but say it would be disorienting for the audience to rotate the sky throughout the scene in a way that would make the representation faithful.
-They also concede that the constellations shown in the episode do not resemble the real-life constellations.
+They also concede that the constellations shown in the episode do not resemble real constellations.

 Apollo identifies the nebula as the Lagoon Nebula, in the constellation Scorpio.
 His father refers to it as "Astral Body M8."
-The real-life Lagoon Nebula has Messier designation M8 but is located in Sagittarius, not Scorpius.
+The real Lagoon Nebula has Messier designation M8 but is located in Sagittarius, not Scorpius.